moreiravictor/FPSMatchAPI/README.md

 #### Start the Mysql service:
 Then, create a user.
-If you don't want to tweak up the config files, create a user named 'admin'.
+If you don't want to tweak up the config files, create a user named 'admin' and use de password 'StrongPassword@1'.

 #### Go to the root folder and run the DB Migrations.
  ```bash